 Analyze your individual profile

 It’s a good idea to start learning how to analyze LinkedIn data on the example of your own profile.
-To do that, enter your profile’s dashboard, where you will find your basic metrics.
+To do that, enter your profile’s dashboard, where you will find your basic metrics that come with the free LinkedIn Analytics.

 You’ll see a chart of your profile’s views and some information about the viewers themselves.
 If you have a free LinkedIn account, most of the specific users that have viewed your profile will be blurred, so if you’re interested in seeing the full picture here, you need to become a LinkedIn Premium user.